Saturation of magnetised plasma turbulence by propagating zonal flows: Turbulence scaling laws

+with $\omega_{Mx} \sim v_{Mx}/l_x$.
+This balance was previously observed experimentally \cite{ghim_experimental_2013} and can now be explained based on the TSM physics.
+We emphasise that we consider the balance at the outer scale only; we leave for future work the prediction of the turbulence spectra at smaller scales.

-Grand critical balance leads to the following scalings for the turbulence length scales, amplitude, and heat flux at the outer scale:
+We obtain the following scalings for the turbulence perpendicular length scales, amplitude, and heat flux:

-with the gyro-Bohm heat flux $Q_\mathrm{gB} = n_i T_i v_{Ti} (\rho_i/R)^2$.
-Notably, the heat flux is predicted to scale only linearly with the background temperature gradient, instead of the cubic scaling predicted for perpendicularly isotropic eddies \cite{barnes_critically_2011}\footnote{The study by \cite{barnes_critically_2011} also compared their scalings with gyrokinetic simulations of the Cyclone Base Case.
+with $Q_\mathrm{gB} = n_i T_i v_{Ti} (\rho_i/R)^2$ the gyro-Bohm heat flux.
+Notably, the heat flux is predicted to scale linearly with $R/L_{Ti}$, instead of the cubic scaling predicted assuming perpendicular isotropy \cite{barnes_critically_2011}\footnote{The study by \cite{barnes_critically_2011} also compared their scalings with gyrokinetic simulations of the CBC.
 However, due to computational limitations, the range of temperature gradients was limited to $R/L_T \leq 17.5$, where a cubic fit is a good approximation to an offset linear dependence, see Fig.~\ref{fig:GCB_Q}.}.
-This revised heat flux scaling is satisfied in gyrokinetic simulations, as shown in Fig.~\ref{fig:GCB_Q}.
-Furthermore, we verify the grand critical balance scalings for the turbulence amplitude and outer scale by considering the fluctuation spectra, as shown in Figs.~\ref{fig:GCB_spectrum_ky}~and~\ref{fig:GCB_spectrum_kx}.
+This revised heat flux scaling is satisfied in simulations, as shown in Fig.~\ref{fig:GCB_Q}.
+We also verify the scalings \eqref{eq:GCB_scalings} for the turbulence amplitude and outer scale by considering the fluctuation spectra, see Figs.~\ref{fig:GCB_spectrum_ky}~and~\ref{fig:GCB_spectrum_kx} \footnote{We note that, although there is some variation between the curves, we do not observe a systematic trend in the deviation between the curves as the parameters $q$ and $\kappa$ are varied.}.

+The offset linear scaling of the heat flux $Q$ as a function of the safety factor $q$ is shown in Fig.~\ref{fig:GCB_Q_q}.
+Here, unlike in Fig.~\ref{fig:GCB_Q}, the heat flux scaling $Q \propto q$ is identical to that derived assuming perpendicular isotropy \cite{barnes_critically_2011}.

+In Figs.~\ref{fig:GCB_correlation_x} and \ref{fig:GCB_correlation_y}, we show that the correlations perpendicular to the magnetic field also obey the scalings \eqref{eq:GCB_scalings}.
+Here, the radial correlation function is defined as

+and analogously for $\mathcal{C}(\Delta y)$.
+The correlation functions are dominated by the contribution from the peak in the Fourier spectrum; therefore, Figs.~\ref{fig:GCB_correlation_x} and \ref{fig:GCB_correlation_y} confirm the alignment of the outer scale in Figs.~\ref{fig:GCB_spectrum_ky} and \ref{fig:GCB_spectrum_kx}.

+We show in Figs.~\ref{fig:GCB_correlation_kx} and \ref{fig:GCB_correlation_ky} that the parallel correlation lengths also follow the scalings \eqref{eq:GCB_scalings} at the outer scale.
+Here, the parallel correlation length as a function of $k_y$ is defined like in \cite{barnes_critically_2011}, and the parallel correlation length as a function of $k_x$ is defined analogously,